KodeUniverse/ml-stock-predictor-lstm/README.md

 A python script with GUI that takes a user inputted stock and utilizes machine learning LSTM neural network to make price predictions, chart them, and allow saving to .csv file.

+# Changelog

+Version 1.0 - November 30, 2021
+First version of the app.
+Features stock forecasting using LSTM, plotting, and save to .csv

 # Installation

 Download main.py, stock_predictor_lstm.py, and stockpredictor.ui.
 Keep them in the same directory.